Vehicle’s Appearance

 Exterior Accessories and Body Enhancements

-Body accessories refine or exaggerate a vehicle’s shape.
-They are commonly included in discussions of Ways Car Owners Change Their Vehicle’s Appearance because they influence how aggressive or refined a car looks.
+These accessories are often included in discussions about How Car Owners Change the Appearance of Their Vehicles because they affect how aggressive or elegant a car looks.

 Spoilers, diffusers, and side skirts are among the most common additions.